teldommm/ThermalOverlay/README.md

 # ThermalOverlay

+!!!in next update will be added all overlays and fps record from scene omera

 A floating performance HUD for rooted Android devices, plus a screen for tuning CPU cluster and GPU frequencies.
 Built with Kotlin and a small native JNI helper for hot-path sysfs reads.